Moorish Science Temple of America: FBI surveillance

-During the 1940s, the Moorish Science Temple (specifically the Kirkman Bey faction) came to the attention of the FBI, who investigated claims of members committing subversive activities by adhering to and spreading of Japanese propaganda.
+During the 1940s, the Moorish Science Temple (specifically the Kirkman Bey faction) came to the attention of the FBI, who investigated claims of members committing subversive activities by adhering to and spreading Japanese propaganda.
 The investigation failed to find any substantial evidence, and the investigations were dropped.
 The federal agency later investigated the organization in 1953 for violation of the Selective Service Act of 1948 and sedition.
 In September 1953, the Department of Justice determined that prosecution was not warranted for the alleged violations.
 The file that the FBI created on the temple grew to 3,117 pages during its lifetime.
 They never found any evidence of any connection or much sympathy of the temple's members for Japan.

 El Rukn connection

-In 1976 Jeff Fort, leader of Chicago's Black P Stone Nation, announced at his parole from prison in 1976 that he had converted to Islam.
+In 1976, Jeff Fort, leader of Chicago's Black P Stone Nation, announced at his parole from prison in 1976 that he had converted to Islam.
 Moving to Milwaukee, Fort associated himself with the Moorish Science Temple of America.
-It is unclear whether he officially joined or was instead rejected by its members.
+It is unclear whether he officially joined or was rejected by its members.

 In 1978, Fort returned to Chicago and changed the name of his gang to El Rukn ("the foundation" in Arabic), also known as "Circle Seven El Rukn Moorish Science Temple of America" and the "Moorish Science Temple, El Rukn tribe".
 Scholars are divided over the nature of the relationship, if any, between El Rukn and the Moorish Science Temple of America.
 Fort reportedly hoped that an apparent affiliation with a religious organization would discourage law enforcement.

 1980–2000s

-In 1984 the Chicago congregation bought a building from Buddhist monks in Ukrainian Village, which continues to be used for Temple No. 9.
+In 1984, the Chicago congregation bought a building from Buddhist monks in Ukrainian Village, which continues to be used for Temple No. 9.
 Demographic and cultural changes have decreased the attraction of young people to the Moorish Science Temple.
-Only about 200 members attended a convention in 2007, rather than the thousands of the past.
-In the early 2000s, the temples in Chicago, Philadelphia, Detroit, and Washington, D.C., had about 200 members each, and many were older people.
+Only about 200 members attended a convention in 2007, rather than the thousands in the past.
+In the early 2000s, the temples in Chicago, Philadelphia, Detroit, and Washington, D.C., had about 200 members each, and many were older.

-21st century

 On July 15, 2019, Philadelphia mayor Jim Kenney, as part of a diversity program, proclaimed July 15 to be "Morocco Day".
 The city mistakenly invited members of the local Moorish Science temple to the ceremony, believing them to be of actual Moroccan descent.